Lauer shines as Brewers roll to 10-0 blowout of Phillies

-MILWAUKEE (AP) — Eric Lauer allowed four hits in seven innings to lead the Milwaukee Brewers to a 10-0 victory over the Philadelphia Phillies on Tuesday night.
+MILWAUKEE (AP) — Eric Lauer is pitching better as the season gets later.

+Lauer allowed four hits in seven innings to continue his sizzling September and lead the Milwaukee Brewers to a 10-0 victory over the Philadelphia Phillies on Tuesday night.

+“I thought he was excellent,” Brewers manager Craig Counsell said.
+“Just in complete command of the game, complete control of the hitters, complete control of counts.”

+Lauer (5-5) has given up one run and just seven hits over 14 innings in two starts this month.
+He improved his season ERA to 3.18 and continued to inspire reassessments of the 2019 trade that brought him to Milwaukee.

 Avisaíl García hit a two-run homer in his return to the lineup and Eduardo Escobar knocked in three runs as the Brewers maintained their franchise-record 11-game lead in the NL Central over the Cincinnati Reds.
 Kolten Wong and Christian Yelich added two RBIs each.